Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 6.3 Arguments

-Let’s review the difference between a parameter and an argument. *Parameters* appear in function definitions; they're dummy names that represent values to be supplied when the function is called. *Arguments* are expressions that appear in function calls.
-When the distinction between *argument* and 8 isn’t important, I'll sometimes use *argument to mean either.
+Let's review the difference between a parameter and an argument. *Parameters* appear in function definitions; they're dummy names that represent values to be supplied when the function is called. *Arguments* are expressions that appear in function calls.
+When the distinction between *argument* and 8 isn't important, I'll sometimes use *argument to mean either.

 In C, arguments are ***passed by value***: when a function is called, each argument is evaluated and its value assigned to the corresponding parameter.
-Since the parameter contains a copy of the argument’s value, any changes made to the parameter during the execution of the function don’t affect the argument.
-In effect, each parameter behaves like a variable that’s been initialized to the value of the matching argument.
+Since the parameter contains a copy of the argument's value, any changes made to the parameter during the execution of the function don't affect the argument.
+In effect, each parameter behaves like a variable that's been initialized to the value of the matching argument.

 The fact that arguments are passed by value has both advantages and disadvantages.
 Since a parameter can be modified without affecting the corresponding argument, we can use paramelers as variables within the function, thereby reducing the number of genuine variables needed.
 Consider the following function, which raises a number `x` to a power `n`: